quii/learn-go-with-tests/gb-readme.md

 ### What works for me

-When _I_ learn a new programming language I usually start by messing around in a REPL but eventually I need more structure.
+When _I_ learn a new programming language I usually start by messing around in a REPL but eventually, I need more structure.

 What I like to do is explore concepts and then solidify the ideas with tests.
 Tests verify the code I write is correct and documents the feature I have learned.